-An IV (intravenous) line is put into a vein to give you fluid and medications.
-You may be given medication through the IV to help you relax.
-A local anesthetic is given to keep you from feeling pain where the catheter (thin, flexible tube) will be inserted.
+An IV line is put into a vein.
+This is to give you fluid and medicines.
+You may be given medicine through the IV to help you relax (sedation).
+Medicine will be put on your skin where the procedure will be done.
+This will keep you from feeling pain at the insertion site.

-A very small incision is made over the insertion site.
-The catheter is inserted through the incision into the artery.
-The movement of the catheter is watched on a video monitor.
+A very small cut (incision) is made at the insertion site.
+A thin, flexible tube (catheter) is put through the incision into your artery.
+The healthcare provider watches the catheter’s movement on a screen.

-Contrast medium is injected through the catheter into the artery.
-This helps the artery show clearly on x-ray images.
-Using these images as a guide, the radiologist moves the catheter to the clot.
+X-ray dye is injected through the catheter into your artery.
+This helps the artery be seen clearly on X-ray images.
+The healthcare provider uses these images as a guide.
+He or she moves the catheter to the clot.

-When the catheter reaches the clot, medication to dissolve the clot is injected through the catheter.
-This is done slowly, over a period of a few hours.
+When the catheter reaches the clot, the healthcare provider injects medicine into the catheter.
+The medicine will dissolve the clot.
+This is done slowly, over a few hours.
 The catheter is left in place until the clot has dissolved.
 This can take up to 72 hours.

-When the procedure is finished, the catheter is removed.
+When the procedure is finished, the catheter is taken out.
 Pressure is put on the insertion site for 15 minutes to stop bleeding.

 You may stay in the hospital overnight.

-Drink plenty of fluids to help flush the contrast medium from your system.
+Drink plenty of fluids to help flush the X-ray dye out of your body.